squinkylabs/SquinkyVCV/docs/sq2.md

 ### Changing notes

-Transpose: if you click and hold in the middle of a selected note, you can drag all the selected notes up and down in pitch.
+**Transpose**: If you click and hold in the middle of a selected note, you can drag all the selected notes up and down in pitch.

-Shift: if you click and hold at the start of a selected note, you can drag all the selected notes left and right in time.
+**Shift**: If you click and hold at the start of a selected note, you can drag all the selected notes left and right in time.

-Stretch: if you click and hold at the end of a selected note, you can drag all the selected notes left and right in duration.
+**Stretch**: if you click and hold at the end of a selected note, you can drag all the selected notes left and right in duration.

 ### Help